Fantastic Locations: Dragondown Grotto

 Fantastic Locations: Dragondown Grotto is a generic setting adventure module for the 3.5 edition of the Dungeons & Dragons roleplaying game.
 The adventure is designed for 10th level characters.
 It contains a 16-page adventure as well as two poster sized double-sided maps for use in miniatures play.

 Plot summary

-Created as a supplement to the War of the Dragon Queen series of Dungeons and Dragons Miniatures.
-The adventure is broken into four chapters designed to make use of the four poster sized maps included with the product and features many antagonists drawn from the War of the Dragon Queen miniatures set.
+The adventure was created as a supplement to the War of the Dragon Queen series of Dungeons and Dragons Miniatures.
+It is broken into four chapters which make use of the four poster sized maps included with the product and features many antagonists drawn from the War of the Dragon Queen miniatures set.

 The adventure concerns the recovery of two magical dragon eggs which, when hatched, produce Aspects of the fictional Dragon gods Bahamut and Tiamat.
 These are to be used to prevent the wizard Targan Klem from resurrecting a fallen Dracolich.

 Synopsis

 In the first chapter, Spawnscale Nursery, the characters are told of (or discover) an underground complex used to rear abandoned dragon eggs.
 The self-styled dragonlord Meepo, a kobold fighter has taken charge of the hatchlings, raising them as siblings and has reputedly been selling them as mounts or guardians to various patrons.
 His dealings have been disrupted by the invasion of a group of hobgoblins and their mercenary blackscale lizardfolk allies who have retaken the complex in order to restore it to its original purpose as a temple to the evil dragon-god Tiamat.
 After overcoming the occupation force of monsters, the players may either fight Meepo and two of his young dragon charges, or they may elect to negotiate with him—leading them to discover the dark nature of Targan Klem (who they may or may not be working for) who intends to sacrifice the unborn dragons within the eggs as a sacrifice to appease the resurrected dracolich he intends to raise.
 They are informed that two magical eggs may be retrieved to aid in the defeat of the wizard, which when hatched will birth Aspects of the Five-headed evil Tiamat and the benevolent platinum dragon god Bahamut.
 Though the two dragon-gods hate one another, they will both fight against a threat to dragonkind as that posed by Klem.
 They are given a map to find the two eggs.